BenZHashim/rust-game-tracker/README.md

 A lightweight Windows tool that tracks how long you play games each day and alerts you when you hit your self-imposed limits.

-Built in Rust as a first Rust project.

 ---

 ## Features